 We’ve talked about the Clek Foonf, which is narrow.
 But the Clek Fllo is a still-narrow but simpler version of the Foonf.
 It has a steel-reinforced frame, a rebound bar, and GREENGUARD certification.
 Plus, it comes in at just under 17 inches wide, which is ideal for a three across back seat situation.

 Once again, Graco offers a quality car seat option for narrow vehicles.
 While the Graco Milestone All-in-One Convertible car seat is slightly wider at 17.5 inches, all-in-one car seats are typically larger.
-The seat is a 3-in-1 model that transition from a rear-facing infant seat, to a front-facing car seat and then to a booster seat.
+The seat is a 3-in-1 model that transitions from a rear-facing infant seat to a front-facing car seat and then to a booster seat.

 The Safety 1st OnBoard 35 Air is only 16.5 inches wide.
 It has 5 different safety layers for a deep, but narrow design.
 It has thick padding and works from 4 pounds all the way up to 35 pounds.
 It’s lightweight and meets/exceeds all US and European safety standards.
 It makes a beautiful pair with the matching stroller in the Safety 1st Smooth Ride Travel System.